2022 Mitsubishi Outlander Revealed: A Seven-Seat SUV With Rogue Bones

 Mitsubishi dresses up its cabin with some brand-specific color options, as well as semi-aniline leather and genuine aluminum trim on top-shelf models, a knurled finish on the drive mode selector and other knobs, and an attractive four-spoke steering wheel that looks ripped straight from a 2006 Montero (which we mean as a compliment).
 What’s more, the Outlander offers a 106.5-inch wheelbase that's 1.4 inches longer than its predecessor.
 That translates into 1.0 and 1.1 inches of added legroom for the front and second rows, and the interior is 0.3-inch wider overall than before.

 The third row split-folds 50/50 for added cargo room, while the second row gets a 40/20/40 arrangement.
 With both rows flat, the cargo area is 80.3 inches long in total, an increase of 15.9 inches, with a width of 37.4 inches (versus 31.5 in the outgoing SUV).
+It should prove a useful increase in both seats-up and maximum cargo capacity, though Mitsubishi hasn't revealed specific numbers yet.

 About this article